Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-client-immutable" %} ensure that all service client classes are immutable and stateless upon instantiation.

-{% include requirement/MUSTNOT id="java-service-client-overuse" %} overuse the _Client_ suffix for classes that do not meet the expectations for a service client.

 {% include requirement/MUST id="java-network-separate-packages" %} have separate service clients for sync and async APIs.

 #### Sync Service Clients